Fallout 3: Release

 Due to its content, some versions of Fallout 3 were subject to censorship.
 The initial Australian version was refused classification by the Australian Classification Board (ACB) due to its realistic depiction of drug use.
 As it is illegal to distribute or purchase an Australian game without an ACB classification, Bethesda replaced all instances of the drug morphine with a generic drug, and removed the drug injection animation.
 Bethesda further altered every version of Fallout 3 to accommodate for these changes.
 Another version of the game subject to censorship was the Japanese version, due to its depiction of nuclear weaponry.
 A quest that allowed the player to either defuse or detonate a nuclear warhead was altered so that it was impossible to detonate it, and the name of a weapon was changed.
 Excess blood and gore were removed from the German version by the Federal Department for Media Harmful to Young Persons, and Microsoft chose not to release Fallout 3 in India due to perceived "cultural sensitivities".
 (Note: One journalist speculated the decision to not release Fallout 3 in India was due to the game's depiction of Brahman cattle.
 In Hinduism, cows are revered, and the similarly named concepts of Brahman and Brahmin are of great importance in Hindu society.)

 In 2023, a leaked financial forecast presentation indicated that Bethesda was working on a remaster of Fallout 3.
 The presentation stated that the remaster was scheduled for a 2024 release, although PC Gamer notes that the release projection predated the COVID-19 pandemic, which has likely delayed development.
+Interest has increased since the release of The Elder Scrolls IV: Oblivion Remastered, with increased demand for content reflecting later Fallout games like New Vegas, such as playable factions and reputation scores.
+In 2026, Bethesda announced remasters of New Vegas and Fallout 3 were in development.